qunitjs/qunit/docs/api/config/fixture.md

 version_added: "1.0.0"
 ---

-In browser environments, this HTML will be rendered in the `#qunit-fixture` element before each test.
+In browser environments, QUnit can create a safe playground for HTML and DOM manipulation, that is automatically cleaned and restored to the default HTML before each test.

 <table>
 <tr>